-In January 2006, the pair would make headlines, again, when Jay Z would recruit Nas to Def Jam while the historic rap label was under Hov’s leadership.
-Nas would go on to collaborate with Jay Z on his 2006 album, Hip-Hop Is Dead, on the song “Black Republicans” and for a second time on Jay's American Gangster song, "Success."
+In January 2006, the pair would make headlines, again, when Jay-Z would recruit Nas to Def Jam while the historic rap label was under Hov's leadership.
+Nas would go on to collaborate with Jay-Z on his 2006 album, Hip-Hop Is Dead, on the song "Black Republicans" and for a second time on Jay's American Gangster song, "Success."
 More than years later, both MC's are still thriving in the world of hip-hop and other business ventures, having their hands in everything from restaurants, streaming companies, real estate and beverages.